brightec/RateTheApp-Android/README.md

 - *ratetheapp_XX_show* stores whether RateTheApp should be displayed as a boolean value

 where *XX* is the value of the *rateTheAppName* attribute (which defaults to *rate_the_app* if not specified).
 This means that unless the *rateTheAppName* attribute is changed from the default, all instances of the RateTheApp will share the same rating and display values.

+## Installation

+Clone this repo and import the *ratetheapp* folder as a Library Module in your Android Studio project.

+## Project Structure

+This project is made up of

+- an *app folder*  - containing a demo app with code examples showing how to use and customise RateTheApp
+- a *ratetheapp folder* - an Android Library containing the RateTheApp Android View

 ## Contributors